 - ShipBob will generate a return label to return the incorrect inventory at our expense as well as generate a new order to send the correct items and/or quantities at our expense and ship via USPS Priority (if the original order was shipped via standard) or if the order was shipped via a faster option than Standard, we will match the ship option for the replacement order.

 - ShipBob will credit up to $100 of the manufacturer's value (per order).
 This is a good solution if you don't want to ask the end customer to return the items.

 ShipBob cannot generate international return labels, so we will credit you for the cost to your customer of returning the incorrect items with a valid invoice OR the manufacturing cost, whichever cost is lower.

 If it is determined that ShipBob has made an error in the packing of items or quantities of items (such as the incorrect entry of weights or dimensions leading to a higher price), ShipBob will apply a credit for the difference between what the order was invoiced at and what the invoiced amount should have been.

 Note: this does not include packages damaged in transit.
-Please see this section for policies on lost or damaged packages

 To ensure a quick resolution, please ask your customer to identify the Order ID on the packing slip in the incorrect package they received.